429 Too Many Requests

 Usage

-When the 429 Too Many Requests status code is received, the server is indicating that the number of HTTP requests has exceeded the allowed number.
-This may happen, for example, when the server wants to limit the number of API calls in an hour.
+The 429 Too Many Requests status code indicates the number of HTTP requests has exceeded the allowed threshold.
+This happens, for example, when the server wants to limit the number of API calls in an hour.

-The specification does not define how it counts HTTP requests or identifies users.
-This means that rate limiting may be done on a per-resource basis, or per-user basis, across the entire server, or perhaps across several servers.
-User identification may be accomplished by using credentials or alternatively, by using Cookies.
+The specification does not define how the server counts HTTP requests or identifies users.
+Rate limiting is done on a per-resource basis, or per-user basis, across the entire server, or across several servers.
+User identification is accomplished using credentials or alternatively, by using Cookies.

-The server can optionally include a Retry-After HTTP header to inform the client when they can make HTTP requests again.
+The server optionally includes a Retry-After HTTP header to inform the client when requests are accepted again.

 Example

-In the example, the client requests a resource and the server responds with the 429 Too Many Requests.
+The client requests a resource and the server responds with 429 Too Many Requests.

 Request